swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 1. the Swift language, compiler, and runtime provide the necessary isolation checks and runtime hooks for distributed actor lifecycle management, and distributed method calls that can be turned into "messages" that can be sent to remote peers,

-2. `DistributedActorSystem` library implementations, hook into the language provided cut-points, taking care of the actual message interactions, e.g. by sending messages representing remote distributed method calls over the network,
+2. `DistributedActorSystem` library implementations, hook into the language provided cut-points, take care of the actual message interactions, e.g. by sending messages representing remote distributed method calls over the network,
 3. `distributed actor` authors, who want to focus on getting things done, express their distributed API boundaries and communicate using them.
 They may have opinions about serialization and specifics of message handling, and should be able to configure and use the `DistributedActorSystem` of their choice to get things done.

 In general, we propose to embrace the actor style of communication for typical distributed system development, and aim to provide the necessary tools in the language, and runtime to make this a pleasant and nice default go-to experience for developers.